soumitrasamant/gesture_control_bot/README.md

 # gesture_control_bot
-Engineering Exploration Project for freshman Engineering at KLE Technology University.
+Engineering Exploration Project for freshman Engineering at KLE Technological University.
 Gesture control bot uses arduino as platform with ADXL335 and RF transmitter/receiver module to detect gesture and transmit signal for movement.

 The project will be completed in 3 sprints using the agile framework Sprint 1 consists of using the ADXL335 accelerometer mounted on a glove and connected to Arduino nano to detect various gesture orientations and desplay on the Serial Monitor.